nikola-bodrozic/react-express-api/README.md

 cd react/
 npx cypress open
 ```
-and click on spec login.cy.ts in `production` folder.
+and click on spec `login.cy.ts` in `production/` folder.
 After running tests bring down docker stack using `docker compose down`

-start your local dev environment and run again
+start your local dev environment and run again and
 ```sh
 npx cypress open
 ```
-and click on spec login.cy.ts in local-dev folder
+and click on spec `login.cy.ts` in `local-dev` folder

-There are videos in folder `react/cypress/videos` and screenshots in `react/cypress/screenshots`
+There are videos in folder `react/cypress/videos/` and screenshots in `react/cypress/screenshots/`

 ### usefull cURL calls against API